Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 **Start Date:** 2023-04-06
 **Deliverables:**
 1. Submitting a Research proposal to Protocol Labs in parallel to this RFP
-2. Presentation on state of affairs and shared with community partners and date set for sense making
+2. Presentation on state of affairs shared with community partners and date set for sense making
 3. Public sense making session in 'consortium' format
 4. Working with Implementation partners to align on functional specifications
 5. Public presentation of engineering documentation to Regen Community and Network Goods team